liuyinz/binky.el/README.md

 - `binky-jump` : jump to position of records

 - `binky-view` : view the position of records in other window

-- `binky-margin-mode` : toggle to enable or disable margin indicator feature

 - `binky-recent-toggle` : toggle to enable or disable recent jump feature